antbou/CLD1/README.md

 If you have covered the steps above, you should already have one functional website on your machine.
 Unless you have specified a custom fqdn for it, you should be able to access it under the IP of the your machine remotely.

-Now we’ll create a second site (client1.ch) with its own php-fpm pool and Linux user.
+Now we’ll create a new site (client1.ch) with its own php-fpm pool and Linux user.

 Note that `client1` can be replaced by any name.